pytorch/serve/docs/large_model_inference.md

 ## DeepSpeed

-DeepSpeed-Inference is open source project of MircoSoft.
+[DeepSpeed-Inference](https://www.deepspeed.ai/inference/) is an open source project of MicroSoft.
 It provides model parallelism for serving large transformer based PyTorch models that would not fit into one gpu memory.

 ### How to use DeepSpeed in TorchServe